SpaceX satellite launch postponed for third time, until Tuesday

-CAPE CANAVERAL Fla.
-Space Exploration Technologies, or SpaceX, postponed for a third time the launch of six commercial communication satellites from Cape Canaveral Air Force Station, officials said on Sunday.
+CAPE CANAVERAL, Fla., June 22 Space Exploration Technologies, or SpaceX, postponed for a third time the launch of six commercial communication satellites from Cape Canaveral Air Force Station, officials said on Sunday.

 Liftoff of the privately owned company's Falcon 9 rocket had been slated for 5:30 p.m.
 EDT/2130 GMT.
 Aboard the rocket are six small satellites owned by Orbcomm Inc, which provides machine-to-machine data and messaging services worldwide.